1863 Antinous: Orbit and classification

 Antinous is also classified as a Mars-crosser and Apollo asteroid.
 The SU/Sq-type asteroid orbits the Sun in the inner main-belt at a distance of 0.9–3.6 AU once every 3 years and 5 months (1,240 days).
 Its orbit has an eccentricity of 0.61 and an inclination of 18° with respect to the ecliptic.

-It has an Earth Minimum orbit intersection distance (MOID) of 0.1836 AU.
+It has an Earth minimum orbit intersection distance of 0.1836 AU.
 In the 20th century Antinous passed within 30 Gm of the Earth five times; it will do so only once in the 21st.
-The nearest distance increases each time, from 26 to 29 Gm.
+The nearest distance increases each time, from 26 to 29 million km.